tungd/purescript-ractive/README.md

 ### Future planning

-To map all of the <a href="http://docs.ractivejs.org/latest/get-started" target="_blank">Ractive APIs</a> (Event Handling, Parallel DOM, Proxy Events etc.)
+To map all of the <a href="http://docs.ractivejs.org/latest/get-started" target="_blank">Ractive APIs</a> to PureScript.

 ### Building the Bindings